Thad Brown: Bills supporting cast could be Super

 Kincaid as a deep threat and a field stretcher certainly has the potential to open more things up underneath for Diggs, Khalil Shakir and even James Cook.
 It took most of the season, but Kincaid is finally the kind of weapon that you trade up in the first round to get.
 Better in the playoffs than never.

-The problem with the McDermott Way is that it has always come crashing down before the Bills reach the Super Bowl.
+The problem with the McDermott Way is that it has, so far, come crashing down before the Bills reach the Super Bowl.
 It’s playoff caliber.
 It has not been championship caliber.
 The last two years, it’s good enough to win a wild card game and nothing more.
 I have a healthy skepticism that much will change this year.

 Injuries sustained over the last two weeks could significantly change the equation for Sunday’s Episode III with the Chiefs.
 I think the Bills team that started the game in Miami beats KC.
 The one that finished the game against the Steelers probably does not.